Digital Version

 -

-Scanning documents to make searchable PDFs for the document management system (DMS), for e-filing, or for sharing with clients, experts, or co-counsel
+Scanning documents to make searchable PDFs for the document management system (DMS), for e-filing, or for sharing with clients, experts, co-counsel—you name it.

-Despite their benefits, firms often run into issues like:
+Despite the benefits of MFDs, firms often run into issues like:

 -